GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 GG bundles the open-source [Kong Community Edition 2.x Gateway](https://konghq.com/community/) for its core functionality and adds a GUI and custom plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect, and [Open Policy Agent](https://www.openpolicyagent.org/) (“OPA”).
 In addition, GG supports the broader ecosystem of [Kong plugins](https://docs.konghq.com/hub/) to enable API rate limiting, logging, and many other capabilities.

 In this blog, I am focusing on securing a Web application.
-To accomplish this, I will use the **gluu-openid-conenct** plugin to authenticate the request using an **OpenID Connect Authorization Code Flow**.
-Also for the page `/payments`, I am adding `OTP` auth as a one more authentication step.
-There are some more user authentications available in Gluu Server.
+To accomplish this, I will use the Gluu Gateway openid connect plugin to authenticate a request using the **Code Flow**.
+One nice feature of Gluu Gateway is the ability to implement "stepped-up authentication" for a part of the site.
+In my example, the `/payments` page requires `OTP` authentication.
+Gluu ships with many built in open and third party authentications solutions, including OTP, FIDO, Duo, and even facial recognition using BioID.
 Check [Gluu Server docs here](https://gluu.org/docs/gluu-server/4.2/authn-guide/intro/) for more details.
+If you need a portal to enable end users to manage their 2FA credentials, you may also want to look at the [Gluu Casa](https://casa.gluu.org) component, which is now included in the Gluu Server 4.2.x Community and Cloud Native editions.

 You can read more about the [OpenID Connect OAuth 2.0 Overview and Security Flows](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/OpenID-Connect-OAuth-2.0-Overview-and-Security-Flows.md) for a more detailed description of the terms.
 If you’re an Angular guru, you may also want to check out the [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md).
 If you are having API application then check [Secure API(backend) application using **Gluu Gateway** and **OAuth plugins**](https://github.com/GluuFederation/tutorials/blob/master/gluu-gateway-tutorials/tutorials/Secure-API-backend-application-using-Gluu-Gateway-and-OAuth-plugins.md)

 ## Flow

-Flow is pretty simple because you don't want to write single line of code.
-You just need to configure the plugin, add multistep auth and done.
+The flow is pretty simple because you don't need to write a single line of code.
+You just need to configure the plugin, add multi-step auth is done!

-User first authenticate with Gluu OpenID Connect server.
-When user do a payments i.e. try to access `/payments` page, it will again prompt user to enter `OTP` and if all ok then allow access.
+The user first authenticates.
+When trying to access the `/payments` page, GG will elevate the authentication, for example by requiring an `OTP`token (or FIDO, or whatever mechanism you configure, by specifying the respective `acr_values` param).

+Below is a sequence diagram if you are the type of person who likes these kind of things:

 ![OpenID Connect Multistep Authentication with Gluu Gateway](https://user-images.githubusercontent.com/39133739/96872121-d36e4f00-1490-11eb-8fde-0a6039f26100.png)